hudson-pace/chat-mean/README.md

-# chat-mean
+# games
-A basic site made with mean.
-Create an account, chat, and play some simple games.
-Check it out at hudsonotron.com.
+An angular site containing a few games, with a nodejs/express backend.
+Includes singleplayer and online multiplayer.
+There are also accounts, and a chat function.
+Check it out at https://hudsonotron.com/games.